On April 4th, 2020 both Jupiter and Pluto formed a conjunction.

-It takes Pluto between 12 and 31 years to pass through a sign and about 248 years to complete its orbit around the zodiac.
+It takes Pluto between 12 and 31 years to pass through each sign and about 248 years to complete its orbit around the zodiac.
 It stations retrograde for about six months of each year.

 This planet governs destruction, obsession, the underworld, along with crime, terrorism, and dictatorships.
-It rules all things that are secret and hidden from view — from viruses to government conspiracies.
+It rules all things that are secret and hidden from view, from viruses to government conspiracies.